about

 -Stephen Carter, ed.
 Introduction to The Columbia Anthology of Japanese Essays: Zuihitsu from the Tenth to the Twenty-First Century.
 Washington, D.C: Columbia University Press, 2014.

-My method is to post something at least once a day [barring the vagaries of life].
+My method is to post something at least once a day (barring the vagaries of life).
 I post quotes from articles, images, video and so forth that I think are interesting, even if they might not “impress” anyone else.
-Posts are stacked in next available slot, as I find them.
+Posts are stacked in next available slot, as I find or create them.
+Sometimes I push more timely entries to the front.
 Any commentary I wish to add is just added to a post if it short enough.
 Longer comments get added to the stack, like any other post.
-Most of my longer comments will be quick, off the cuff and written in a day or less, in the zuihitsu style.
+Most of my longer comments are written in a day or less, in the zuihitsu style.
+Prior to July 2025, these used to be by written myself.
 Sundays are for music I’ve listened to recently.

 Related: